-At LSE and LSE Students’ Union we are committed to creating a safe and supportive community and tackling sexual violence.
+At LSE and LSE Students’ Union we are committed to making sure campus is a safe and supportive community for everyone, where we tackle sexual violence head on.
 To help us do this, we launched Consent.Ed.

-Consent.Ed is an educational programme that explores issues around consent, and provides an opportunity for us to discuss how we can look out for one another and create a respectful and inclusive campus.
+Consent.Ed is a two-part educational programme developed by the university to explore issues around sexual consent, providing an opportunity for us to discuss how we can look out for one another and create a positive, respectful consent culture, where everyone feels safe on campus.

 We all benefit from learning more about what it means to seek and give consent, as well as how to safely intervene when a situation isn’t quite right.
 The sessions will empower you to become an active bystander and make positive decisions about your own relationships and interactions with others.

 Attending Consent.Ed is also a requirement for several opportunities at LSE.
 This includes being a leader or on the committee of a student society or club, as well as if you want to attend some of the biggest LSE Students’ Union events throughout the year.

 It is expected of you and everyone in the LSE community to take part in Consent.Ed.